 482 and 457 visa holders – workplace rights & entitlements

 A Full Federal Court decision handed down on 21 August 2019 confirmed the method of accruing and taking paid personal/carer’s leave under the National Employment Standards.
 The information on this page has been updated to reflect this decision.
-As applications have been made to the High Court seeking special leave to appeal the decision, the FWO will review its advice at the conclusion of those proceedings, and you may wish to seek your own advice.
-Find out more about the decision.
+Find out more about this decision.